UMich-CURLY/minicheetah-sensorsuite/README.md

 The 2 M3x8mm (orange) fasten either of the camera options to MkV-002u3
 <br><br>
 Camera Protection pieces may be glued to the MkV-004 shell, or alternatively, M4 bolts and nuts may be used for temporary fastening.
+<br><br>
+Battery mount is fastened to the Minicheetah with 2 cargo straps.
+MkV-007 & 008 battery case is fastened together with an additional 6 M4x12mm bolts and M4 nuts.

 ##### For any issues with printing, assembling, or part sourcing, contact yujustin@umich.edu or tzuyuan@umich.edu